 BOTOX is a fast treatment (around 10 minutes) that works beneath your skin’s surface.
 It reduces underlying muscle activity temporarily that leads to crow's feet, forehead lines and moderate to severe frown lines in adults to improve their appearance.

-Dr. Patt injects the BOTOX treatment with fine needles directly around your crow's feet.
+Dr. Patt injects the BOTOX treatment with fine needles directly around your eyes near the crow's feet.
 Even if shots don't bother you, the doctor will likely suggest ice or another topical anesthetic to numb the area before the procedure.
 Once numb, Dr. Patt begins the injection process.

 There are potential side effects of BOTOX, including: